OscarDS/pymemdyn/README.md

 tested only with GROMACS 2021, but should work for all GROMACS versions above 5.0.
 Please report any issues encountered with GROMACS compatibility issues.
-In addition, --res was added to the command line to allow for position restraint selection for the production MD run./
+In addition, --res was added to the command line to allow for position restraint selection for the production MD run.

 ### Changes from version 1.3 to 1.4